Home

 Biography

-In 2021 Luca joined Never Corp. as a visiting AI Research Scientist to research in the area of learning representations, domain understanding, robustness, and generalization for Deep Neural Networks (NeurIPS 2021, ICLR 2022).
+In 2021 I joined Never Corp. as a visiting AI Research Scientist, focusing on the topics of learning representations, robustness, and generalization in deep learning.

 Highlights